How to find security vulnerabilities in Drupal CMS (Content Management System)?

 It’s not the comprehensive test but good to start with.

-and, if you are using Drupal in a big organization where you have to submit the compliance report, then you are covered.
-You can generate PCI DSS, HIPAA, etc. regulatory compliance report from their dashboard.
+And, if you are using Drupal in a big organization where you have to submit the compliance report, then you are covered.
+You can generate PCI DSS, HIPAA, etc. regulatory compliance reports from their dashboard.

 - SQL injection